thefifthmatt/SoulsRandomizers/EldenRingRandomizer/README.md

 There are mainly two types of Elden Ring mods: dll mods and file mods. dll mods hook into the game when it's running to change it in various ways, similar to what a Cheat Engine script might do.
 For example, [Seamless Co-op](https://www.nexusmods.com/eldenring/mods/510) or [Item and Param Randomiser](https://www.nexusmods.com/eldenring/mods/97).
 File mods provide an altered version of the data files used by the game, such as regulation.bin (containing game params) or files packed inside archives like Data0.bdt.
 For example, this randomizer or [Elden Ring Reforged](https://www.nexusmods.com/eldenring/mods/541).

-File mods like this randomizer *cannot hook into the game on their own*, and require either [Mod Engine 2](https://github.com/soulsmods/ModEngine2/releases) or Elden Ring UXM to do this for them.
+File mods like this randomizer *cannot hook into the game on their own*, and require either [Mod Engine 2](https://github.com/soulsmods/ModEngine2/releases) or [Elden Ring Selective UXM](https://www.nexusmods.com/eldenring/mods/1651) to do this for them.
 Both of these tools are in beta and are maintained by users in the FromSoftware modding server ?ServerName? (https://discord.gg/mT2JJjx).
 On the other hand, dll mods can be installed with something like Elden Mod Loader, or used standalone with their own launchers.

 As a result, using this randomizer requires one of these three options (more details in Step 2):
 1. Automatic Mod Engine.
 In this case, you can download the randomizer anywhere, and you do not have to download anything else.
 When you run the randomizer, it outputs hundreds of game files, and also outputs a `config_eldenringrandomizer.toml` file.
 You can click the "Launch Elden Ring" button in the randomizer to launch a built-in Mod Engine.
 Mod Engine may not work unless Steam is running, Elden Ring is installed in the default Steam library, and `eldenring.exe` has *not* been modified to run as administrator.